kolaente/docker-db-backup/README.md

 Default: `12`

+### `BACKUP_COMPLETION_WEBHOOK_URL`

+If provided, the tool will do an empty GET request to this URL to indicate it successfully completed the backup job.
+You can use this with other tools to monitor if backups are completed as they should.

 ## Building from source

 This project uses go modules, so you'll need at least go 1.11 to compile it.